HubRise/website/content/apps/lightspeed-restaurant/en/connect-hubrise.md

 ---

-## Enable the HubRise Integration

-Before you connect to HubRise, contact Lightspeed support on k-series.support@lightspeedhq.com and ask them to enable the integration with HubRise.
-Data will not flow from HubRise to Lightspeed Restaurant until they activate the API.

-## Connect Lightspeed Restaurant Bridge
+## 1. Connect Lightspeed Restaurant Bridge

 Lightspeed Restaurant Bridge connects to a HubRise location.
 You must repeat the process below for each location you want to connect.